tekknolagi/isdt/lecture-notes/1-cli.md

 A shell script is a text file containing commands.
 When you ask the shell to run a script, it interprets and executes each line in sequence, just as if you'd typed the lines one after another at a prompt.
-You've already seen shell variables, and we'll learn about a number of other shell features today--like conditionals, loops, and functions--that give shell scripts a similar level of expressiveness to normal programming languages like C, C++, or Python.
+You've already seen shell variables, and we'll learn about a number of other shell features today---like conditionals, loops, and functions---that give shell scripts a similar level of expressiveness to normal programming languages like C, C++, or Python.

 Before we talk about those features, though, a word of warning: although you